 Substantially all of the Hospital's employees and their eligible dependents participate in a self-funded health and dental insurance plan sponsored and administered by Aurora.
-The Hospital's allocated costs under the plan, which totaled \$9,389,000 and \$7,881,000 in 2009 and 2008, respectively, are based upon actual claims paid, administration fees, and provisions for unpaid and unreported claims at year-end.
+The Hospital's allocated costs under the plan, which totaled \$8,801,000 and \$9,389,000 in 2010 and 2009, respectively, are based upon actual claims paid, administration fees, and provisions for unpaid and unreported claims at year-end.
 Such costs are included with fringe benefits in the accompanying financial statements.

 The Hospital also provides salary continuation payments to current and inactive employees who are eligible to receive long-term disability and workers' compensation, under self-funded arrangements.
-The Hospital costs under the Plan, which totaled \$ 964,000 and \$1,367,000 in 2009 and 2008, respectively, were based on actual claims paid.
+The Hospital costs under the Plan, which totaled \$1,263,000 and \$964,000 in 2010 and 2009, respectively, were based on actual claims paid.
+Such costs are included with fringe benefits in the accompanying financial statements.
 Aurora measures the cost of its unfunded obligations under such programs based upon actuarial calculations, however does not allocate any of the unfunded liabilities to the Hospital.